Install the Bol Processor (BP3)

 Install and launch Xcode (free) to enable the compilation.
 Click "Cancel" when Xcode asks you to "create a project", go back to the Bol Processor page and reload it.

-Now, you will see the compilation link.
+Now, you should see the compilation link.

 👉 There are other methods of installing 'gcc'.
 Fans of Terminal commands can simply try the command: